QuentinRa/blog.quentinra.dev/tools/docker/tags/from.md

 [Go back](..#most-used-instructions)

-This is the first line and it's required.
+This is the first line of your Dockerfile and it's required.
 You may have multiples of them if you are making multiples builds